--Lascivious carriage.
+LASCIVIOUS CARRIAGE.
 In Connecticut.
 A term including those wanton acts between persons of different sexes that flow from the exercise of lustful passions, and which are not otherwise punished as crimes against chastity and public decency.
 2 Swift, Dig.
 343. It includes, also, indecent acts by one against the will of another.
-Fowler v.
-State, 5 Day (Conn.)
-81.-Lascivious cohabitation.
-The offense committed by two persons (not married to each other) who live together in one habitation as man and wife and practice sexual intercourse.
+5 Day, 81.